The rules regarding loose impediments and unplayable lies in bunkers have changed

 In a bunker, you must not touch the sand with either hand or club, or touch or move any loose impediments in the hazard.

-You will be able to touch or move loose impediments in a bunker and generally touch the sand with hand or club.
+You are now able to touch or move loose impediments in a bunker and generally touch the sand with hand or club.

 However, you still must not deliberately touch it to test its condition.